foteye/Wk1-Code-Refactor-FotiMougos/README.md

 The customer Horiseon has not requested that we perform any changes to the content or styling of their website.
 They have requested that we improve the readability & maintainability of the code in their website.
 They have also requested that we ensure all links and images display correctly.

 ### Lessons Learned:
 Theres alot you can achieve with CSS that I thought was only possible/easy with jQuery libraries or bootstrap classes.
 HTML and CSS are reasonably forgiving if you have syntax errors.
 You can write elegant HTML without needing comments.
+Floats work in.. wierd ways.
+They are particular about the amount of pixels left on the page, so you have to be careful about using percentages with specific (px) sizes

 ### //CHANGES:
 #### CSS